dededemi1113/GoSports/README.md

 6. The client app is fully responsive.
 I checked it in the Chrome's mobile mode and it works fine.

+7. Considering the usability I simplified most of the input. e.g. Use a simple digit input to eliminate the use of the complex mobile keyword input.

 ## Setting up locally

 1. Get the code.